maryash/maryash.github.io/160/dt.md

 <br/>

-4\.
+3\.
 Determine whether the Boolean NAND operator, that is defined by:
 $$x \uparrow y = (xy)'$$

-is COMMUTATIVE and give boolean algebra justification.
+is COMMUTATIVE, and give boolean algebra justification.

 <br/>

 <br/>

-is ASSOCIATIVE and give boolean algebra justification.
+is ASSOCIATIVE, and give boolean algebra justification.

 <br/>

 <br/>

-5\.
+4\.
 Simplify the following boolean functions:

  1 )  $$ f = WXY'Z + W'XZ + WXYZ $$